 ANNMARIE MORAIS – 1999 FELLOW

 Annmarie wrote for the Syfy TV series Killjoys and the Global-TV series Combat Hospital and was a story editor on the TV series Rogue and the Syfy TV series Haven.
 She wrote the TV movie Kink in My Hair and served as a consulting producer and wrote for the TV series Da Kink in My Hair.
 Annmarie co-wrote Hotel Babylon and wrote How She Move, which premiered at the 2007 Sundance Film Festival.
-Annmarie Morais is a staff writer on the BET series, American Soul.
+Annmarie Morais was also a staff writer on the BET series, American Soul.
+Currently, she is an executive producer/showrunner on CBC’s The Porter.

 JAMES MOTTERN – 2003 FELLOW